NoorAzar11/reading-notes/201/class9.md

 - HTML form is a section of a document containing normal content, markup, special elements called controls (checkboxes, radio buttons, menus, ), and labels on those controls.

-- We used <form> to create input form for users.
+- We used <form-> to create input form for users.

 ![Forms](https://mobile.htmlgoodies.com/imagesvr_ce/1902/HTML%20Form.PNG)